intersystems-community/Reports-widgets-documentation/README.md

 ## List 4
 ### Total Members for last year
-_Total Members for last year show the number of community members registered this year_
+_Total Members for last year show the number of community members registered in previous 12 months_

 Here we use other functions in which the parameter for the eleventh month (Param_11) is subtracted from the parameter for the current month (Param_0).

 Pie chart where functions are in Show Values, MonthYear is in Category, but from MonthYear the bottom 1 is selected in order to have a group that is needed to combine several functions into one diagram

 ### Table
-_The table shows how many members there are in each community at the  current moment, how many there  were last year, how fast much the community grew in a year, percentage of growth per year, how many members were at the end of the previous month, how fast much the community grew in the current month, growth percentage for month._

 Each table row is a separate table.
 The three tables for current and previous month and previous year use the formulas for Total Members All Time in Display, MonthYear is in Group and from MonthYear the bottom 1 is selected to get the value for the desired month.